 The U.S. Export Controls laws and regulations exist to protect the national security, economic interests and foreign policies of the United States.
 The Office of Trade Compliance (OTC) at the University of Pittsburgh was created to provide best practices advice and hands-on assistance to the University community for compliance with these laws and regulations.
 The rules can apply to research equipment, mobile technology, software, data, etc. The rules are complicated but a very clear exposition is on the OTC website.

 For individuals traveling internationally, two major issues will drive the applicability of export restrictions: type of technology and travel destination.
 The OTC website covers the former under classification for export and the latter under embargoed and sanctioned countries.
 Generally speaking, consult the Office of Trade Compliance website and/or call their office well in advance to determine if an export authorization will be required (obtaining a license, if required, can take up to several weeks).
 They will also be able to help determine the need to remove any export-controlled information, technical data, and software from your devices prior to leaving the U.S.

 International travel poses security risks to data stored on computers and mobile devices.
 Taking your laptop or mobile device when you travel significantly increases the possibility of data and identity theft.
-The Technology Loaner Program for International Travel offers loaner laptops, iPads, and smartphones to individuals traveling abroad to lessen the associated security risks while allowing full use of required software applications.
+The International Loaner Program for International Travel offers loaner laptops, iPads, and smartphones to individuals traveling abroad to lessen the associated security risks while allowing full use of required software applications.

 Devices are available to faculty and staff for the purpose of conducting University business and program activities during international travel.
 Devices and a limited data plan are provided at no charge.
 Other costs such as data overage charges; international voice; text messaging; and lost, stolen or damaged equipment are the responsibility of the borrower and his or her department.

 - Register your trip through the International SOS MyTrips portal.

 - Complete the International Loaner Program Device Request form.